smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Get Consent
+This feature is only available for Core v6.0+.
 Some OEMs may wish to ask the driver for consent before a user can control a module.
 This is typically done automatically by the HMI depending on the configuration.
-However, the `SDLGetInteriorVehicleDataConsent` RPC will alert the driver for consent in some OEMs if the module if not free and `allowMultipleAccess` is true. `allowMultipleAccess` is part of the `moduleInfo` in the module object.
+However, the `SDLGetInteriorVehicleDataConsent` RPC will alert the driver for consent in some OEMs if the module if not free "not being used by another user"  and `allowMultipleAccess` "multiple users can access/set the data at the same time" is true. `allowMultipleAccess` is part of the `moduleInfo` in the module object.

 Check the `allowed` property in the `SDLGetInteriorVehicleDataConsentResponse` to see what modules can be controlled.
 Note the order of the `allowed` array is 1-1 with the `moduleIDs` array you passed into the `SDLGetInteriorVehicleDataConsent` RPC.